karttur/arduino/_posts/2021/2021-08-01-module-ise-pasco.markdown

 ### PASCO Chloride sensor

-PASCO offers an [ISE for calcium (ps-3519)](https://www.pasco.com/products/sensors/wireless/ps-3519) that fits directly with the same BNC connection as the PASCO pH-meter.
+PASCO offers an [ISE for chloride (ps-3519)](https://www.pasco.com/products/sensors/wireless/ps-3519) that fits directly with the same BNC connection as the PASCO pH-meter.
 In Sweden this ISE probe is sold by [Sagitta](https://www.sagitta.se/artikel/chloride-ise-cl-probe?sok=ps-3519#.YQZ45y0RrOQ)  for 3500 SEK (around 400 USD).
 In other countries the price for the PASCO instrument is around 3000 SEK.
 Cheaper alternatives are sold from [alibaba.com](https://www.alibaba.com).

 ### PASCO Potassium sensor